techidaily/site-youtube-tips/source/_posts/approved-earning-in-the-limelight-without-ads-a-comprehensive-guide-to-youtube-income.md

 \- **Project-based:**  Is there a special project you have in mind, get support for it.
 A longer-form video or one that your fans have been wanting for a while, by highlighting this anticipated project, you can get more backing behind it financially.

- From Sept-Oct 2011, the YouTube channel Freddiew (aka RocketJump) went on [Kickstarter to crowdfund](https://www.kickstarter.com/projects/freddiew/video-game-high-school)so they can produce a web series called Video Game High School.
+ From Sept-Oct 2011, the YouTube channel Freddiew (aka RocketJump) went on [Kickstarter to crowdfund](https://www.kickstarter.com/projects/freddiew/video-game-high-school) so they can produce a web series called Video Game High School.
 In 30 days, they were able to surpass their goal of $75,000 with $273,725 and 5,661 backers.
 The result is a multiple season web series, the first one published onto YouTube in May 2012.

  Without crowdfunding, the project would unlikely have been produced and published for viewers in such a short amount of time.